loader image

 Your puppy does not need to have free run of the house.
 That practice is inviting MANY accidents for puppy and frustration on your part.
 If you are able to be at home with your puppy during the first few weeks or months it will be much easier and quicker to train them.
 We will assume someone will be able to implement these steps daily.

 In the beginning, puppies cannot hold their bladder all night.
 If your puppy is brought home at 9 weeks, they will probably need to go to potty once or even twice during the night.
+Alternatively, you may place the crate within a small temporary fence enclosure and make a potty area in there.
+It will not set back the process to allow the puppy to use a pee pad or litter box.
+Dogs instinctively want to go outside to potty as soon as they have the cognizance and facility to "get it".

 1. Have a secure place for puppy to be contained when you are not able to monitor him/her.
 Either a crate or a freestanding pet fence with a gate will work.